 Yes.
 Adding a hyperlinked badge image to your email signature is a great way to make sure your professional network is aware of your certifications, credentials and other badge-worthy recognition.
-Follow Acclaim’s step-by-step “email instructions” to embed your badge within your email signature.
+Follow Credly’s step-by-step “email instructions” to embed your badge within your email signature.

 Yes.
 Your downloaded badge contains Open Badge Infrastructure (OBI)-compliant metadata embedded into the image.
 This allows you to store your badge on other OBI-compliant badge sites, such as the Mozilla backpack.

 What's to keep someone from copying my badge and using it?